Visit Avignon Festivals Food

 Summer News from Avignon

-Contributor blog post by Aixcentric: In Avignon on Saturday, we were surprised at how few tourists there were.
+In Avignon on Saturday, we were surprised at how few tourists there were.
 The place de l’Horloge and the space in front of the Papal Palace are usually bustling with visitors, but all was quiet.
-Our waiter told us that it is ‘une catastrophe’.
-Hopefully …
+Our waiter told us that it was ‘une catastrophe’.
+Hopefully, the forthcoming Avignon Festival will bring …

 Avignon Festival @MargoLestz